DSApps-2020/Class_Slides/README.md

 * For installations instructions see [here](Apps_of_DS_installations.pdf)
 * For running HW Assignments see [here](Apps_of_DS_HW.pdf)
 * For the course RStudio Cloud Workspace see [here](https://rstudio.cloud/spaces/53391/join?access_code=%2BbJf2rOUHoqYTmNTNHqAwXUehBgvPL18R7uxksJB)
-* For all other info and links to slides in the [course website](https://dsapps-2020.github.io/Class_Slides).
+* For all other info and links to slides see the [course website](https://dsapps-2020.github.io/Class_Slides).
 Have fun :smiley:

 ###### Giora Simchoni